 Last autumn, I ran into Susan Clark, professor at the Yale School of Forestry, founder of the Northern Rockies Conservation Cooperative and our next-door neighbor here in Jackson.
 When they’re back in town, she and her wife Denise live in a log cabin hewn out of lodgepole pine they cut, skinned and barked themselves, back when East Jackson was mostly pasture.
-Now, it’s a well-developed neighborhood of Boise-Cascade modulars in danger of being scraped by nouveau arrivistes and Susan’s in her mid-seventies, with a scratchy voice and a mildly tamed mop of silver-gold hair capping her off.
-She was back in Jackson on a short break, and asked how SHIFT was going.
+Now, it’s a well-developed neighborhood of Boise-Cascade modulars in danger of being scraped by nouveau arrivistes for more modern digs, and Susan’s in her mid-seventies, with a scratchy voice and a mildly tamed mop of silver-gold hair capping her off.
+She was in Jackson on a short break, and asked how SHIFT was going.

 Give her a rhetorical response, or a real one?

 What the hell.
 “We’re developing this SHIFT around the business case for public lands,” I said.
 “How investments in outdoor recreation and the conservation of public lands create economic prosperity in local and rural communities.”

 She paused, arched her golden eyebrows and lasered in.

 “But then you’ll just be working within a system that’s unsustainable,” she said.